joshr120/open-deck/README.md

 When a key is pressed it sends a correlated number (1-16) over serial to the program running on the computer.

 # Hardware
 See the BOM for a full list of all of the required components.
-Visit my tindie store to support the project by buying parts or a full unit.
-LINK
+Visit my tindie store to support the project by buying parts or a full unit: https://www.tindie.com/products/27756/

 Things of Note: